zmadscientist/OjitoDiscoveries/README.md

     <img src="images/Chi_AllosaurusRadius.png" title="3D Allosaurus Radius landslid in situ Chi Mesa area"  width="300">
 </a>

+Ben, Pam, Abbey, Liam, Ben, Sam and I hiked in towards Chi Mesa and starting finding new bones.
+Sam found a cliffy area with lots of Allosaur bits near our Chi mesa Allosaur tibia.
+Ben found a beautiful red rib and I found this nice Allosaur radius or ulna.

 ## Chi mesa - Diplodocus femur head

 **Click the image below to manipulate the bone in 3D**